6

 According to the UF Digital Library, Tony Pizzo Collection, the two photos below are: "The La Trocha Cigar Factory, once at 17th Street and 13th Avenue, destroyed in the 1908 fire" and "A Crowd watches the La Trocha Cigar Factory engulfed in flames during the Ybor City Fire of 1908 from 12th Avenue and 17th Street North"

 But is this correct?
 Was there ever such a factory called "La Trocha" in Ybor City?
-Find out what's really seen burning here, and why until NOW it was thought to be a cigar factory named "La Trocha."
+Find out what's really seen burning here.
 Find out what "La Trocha" REALLY was.

 Photos courtesy of the UF Digital Library, Tony Pizzo Collection